Facebook Pixel

 Current Description

-Looking super with at least 4 or 5 fruit at various sizes and stages, some of which are starting to turn yellow.
-Lyvia (or Lara) lemons are a great choice for a sunny windowsill and a great way to start your citrus passion!
-Very much as pictured.
+The Lyvia (or Lara) lemons are looking fab again this week.
+These are nicely shaped young plants with at least 2-3 developing fruits just starting to turn from green to yellow.
+It's fun to watch as these ripen over the coming weeks, and even nicer to enjoy them sliced into a drink of choice.
+They are perfect for a sunny windowsill and a great way to start your citrus passion!
 After a different variety or something bigger?
 We have a wide range of other lemon trees available too.
 Good to know: Although we carefully wrap and pack our plants to protect them, when fruit are ripe and / or heavy on the plant, it is not unusual for them to be dislodged during transit.
-The good news is they can still be used, and it will trigger the plant to produce more flowers in the spring.
+The good news is they can still be used, and it will trigger the plant to produce more flowers.

 1 x Mini Lara Lemon + £0.00